 - Call Center Agent – Anyone with basic communication skills can get a side gig as a call center agent.
 This position may turn you into a customer care representative or telemarketer.
 Either way, it pays reasonably and can be the perfect extra income generator;

-- Uber/Lyft/Postmates – These side hustles aren’t a home-based job.
+- Uber/Lyft/Postmates – These side hustles aren’t a home-based business or job.
 Uber and Lyft are companies that let you drive for them and get paid.
 You simply download their app and start accepting nearby customers.
 Postmates, in contrast, is a delivery service for food and goods.
 Either way, you will need a car for all of them.

 Start A Fundraiser

 Did you know that there are people in the world who love helping strangers in need?
 Were you aware that there are platforms that let you collect funds from donors worldwide?
 If not, you may want to look at fundraising and crowdfunding.